TrshPuppy/obsidian-notes/networking/infrastructure/ansible.md

 A remote system or host which ansible controls.

 ### Inventory:
-A list of managed notes that are logically organized.
+A list of managed nodes which are logically organized.
 An inventory can be created on the control node to describe host deployments to ansible.

 ## [Install:](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 For a control node machine, you can use any Unix-based OS with Python 3.9+ installed.